aauren/ntopng-exporter/README.md

 If you run it this way, you'll want to put the configuration file in a system wide path like: `/etc/ntopng-exporter`

+Currently the exporter just writes all relevant output, including errors, to stdout.
+If you have any problems with it starting or it remaining started, be sure to look through the systemd journal for any errors with something like the following: `journalctl -u ntopng-exporter --since="5m ago"`

 ### Root Concerns
-If you executed the procedure above, systemd will run ntopng-exporter as root which is absolutely not needed and should be a security concern.
+If you executed the procedure above, systemd will run ntopng-exporter as root which is absolutely not needed and may be a security concern.
 It is recommended to create a separate user for ntopng-exporter and change the systemd file appropriately.

 A basic procedure for this would look like the following:
 ```